lucas-koontz/Review-Scraper/README.md

 ## Code of Conduct

 Everyone interacting in the ReviewScraper project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/review_scraper/blob/master/CODE_OF_CONDUCT.md).

-## TODO

-- Host Gem
-- Add a more friendly way to find a dealership in DealerRater.com